-Sometimes, it is the things we can’t see that are critical when making a diagnosis or treatment decision.
-Your health care provider may use imaging tests to make pictures or images of the inside of your body to determine an individualized treatment plan for you.
+Sometimes it's the things we can’t see that are critical when making a diagnosis or treatment decision.
+Your health care provider in Glenwood City may use imaging tests to make pictures or images of the inside of your body to determine an individualized treatment plan for you.

 If a young child is having an X-ray, restraints or other immobilization techniques may be used to help keep him or her still.
 These will not harm your child and will prevent the need for a repeat procedure, which may be necessary if the child moves during the X-ray exposure.
 You may be allowed to remain with your child during the test.
 If you remain in the room during the X-ray exposure, you’re typically asked to wear a lead apron to shield you from unnecessary exposure.